-Scope note: This property documents the E60 Number of parts of which an instance of E19 Physical Object is composed.
+Scope note: This property documents the E60 Number of parts of which an instance of E19 Physical Object is chess set 233 (E22) has number of parts 33 (E60)

 This may be used as a method of checking inventory counts with regard to aggregate or collective objects.
 What constitutes a part or component depends on the context and requirements of the documentation.
 Normally, the parts documented in this way would not be considered as worthy of individual attention.